-Each State that is a State Party, or that is contemplating joining the Treaty, must determine for itself whether and to what extent its existing legislation gives it a sufficient basis to implement and comply with the Treaty.
-This process involves conducting a 'gap analysis' whereby a State reviews all or any arms transfer control policies, legislation, regulations, and administrative procedures it has in place through a mapping exercise to assess the strengths, weaknesses, gaps, inconsistencies and general level of compliance or fulfilment its existing system with the Treaty obligations.
+Each State that is a State Party, or that is contemplating joining the Treaty, must determine for itself whether and to what extent its existing legislation provides sufficient basis to implement and comply with the Treaty, or whether it will adopt new legislation.
+This process may involve conducting a 'gap analysis' whereby a State reviews all or any arms transfer control policies, legislation, regulations, and administrative procedures it has in place to assess the strengths, weaknesses, gaps, inconsistencies and general level of compliance of its existing system with the Treaty obligations.

-Examples of the types of relevant legislation a State may already have in place that should be reviewed and assessed during the gap analysis include1 but is not limited to the following:
+Examples of the types of relevant legislation a State may already have in place that should be reviewed and assessed during the gap analysis include but is not limited to the following:

-- Firearms legislation (e.g. Firearms Act or Arms and Ammunition Act) - Import/export control/trade control legislation (e.g. Export and Import of Goods Act, Strategic Goods Act, Foreign Trade Act, War Weapons Act) - Customs legislation (e.g. Customs Act, Transportation of Dangerous Goods Act) - Armed forces legislation (e.g. Armed Forces Act or Defence Act) - Legislation establishing relevant governmental structures e.g. National Commission on Small Arms - Legislation to implement relevant obligations arising from membership of regional and international organisations - Legislation that gives effect to the Geneva Conventions, the Additional Protocols and other international humanitarian law (IHL) treaties (including weapons treaties), along with any legislation giving effect to the Rome Statute of the International Criminal Court.
-Where they exist, these laws often contain provisions that have the effect of prohibiting or regulating certain arms transfers (e.g. the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction and the Cluster Munitions Convention prohibit transfers of these weapons). - Criminal code
+- Firearms legislation (e.g. Firearms Act or Arms and Ammunition Act) - Import/export control/trade control legislation (e.g. Export and Import of Goods Act, Strategic Goods Act, Foreign Trade Act, War Weapons Act) - Customs legislation (e.g. Customs Act, Transportation of Dangerous Goods Act) - Armed forces legislation (e.g. Armed Forces Act or Defence Act) - Legislation establishing relevant governmental structures e.g. National Commission on Small Arms - Legislation to implement relevant obligations arising from membership of regional and international organisations - Legislation that gives effect to the Geneva Conventions, the Additional Protocols, if applicable, and other international humanitarian law (IHL) treaties (including weapons treaties) the State may be party to, along with any legislation giving effect to the Rome Statute of the International Criminal Court.
+Where they exist, these laws often contain provisions that have the effect of prohibiting or regulating certain arms transfers (e.g. the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction and the Cluster Munitions Convention prohibit transfers of these weapons) - Criminal code